swisspost/design-system/.changeset/mean-cats-melt.md

 '@swisspost/design-system-styles': major
 ---

-Removed css-variables such as `$isolate-components`.
+Removed sass-variables such as `$isolate-components`.
 Moved bootstrap-feature variables ($enable-\*) to a separate file.
 These will no longer be forwarded and cannot be overriden.